Javran/ProjectEuler/README.md

 Stands for "ProjectEuler Toolbox".

-Some commonly used functions are extracted as a separated package.
+Some commonly used functions are extracted into this standalone package.
 Feel free to use them & contribution welcomed.

-(TODO) Note that there are still some frequently used functions that I haven't moved to a common module - I'm still need to give it some thoughts about how to have a separated module while easily update it to support my own needs.

 ## Some more ideas about the "workspace" bit